MathMot/MEROptimizer/README.md

 Setup :
 --
-[Download](https://github.com/MathMot/MEROptimizer/releases) the latest version of the plugin and place the .dll in EXILED/Plugins
+Make sure that your SCP:SL server version(14.0.2) and EXILED version (9.5.1) are corresponding [Download](https://github.com/MathMot/MEROptimizer/releases/latest) the latest version of the plugin and place the .dll in EXILED/Plugins

 ---